OISF/suricata/doc/devguide/extending/app-layer/app-layer-frames.rst

     :end-before: // app-layer-frame-documentation tag end: FrameType enum
     :lines: 1-15

-How some frames are registered in the `SMB <https://github.com/OISF/suricata/blob/master/rust/src/smb/smb.rs>`_ parser:
+**Frame registering**.
+Some understanding of the parser will be needed in order to find where the frames should be registered.
+It makes sense that it will happen when the input stream is being parsed into records.
+See how some of the SMB frames are registered in the `SMB parser <https://github.com/OISF/suricata/blob/master/rust/src/smb/smb.rs>`_:

 .. literalinclude:: ../../../../rust/src/smb/smb.rs
     :caption: rust/src/smb/smb.rs